Mukwonago’s new hospital will feature a stunning three-story glass façade and multiple design elements aimed at promoting healing and reducing stress.

 The new hospital will combine primary and specialty care, 24/7 emergency services, inpatient and outpatient surgery, outpatient services, advanced diagnostic imaging, laboratory services and a cancer center, all in one convenient location along Highway 83, just off Interstate 43.

 Construction is expected to begin early in 2019.
-The hospital will open early in 2020.
+The hospital will open in 2020.

 The hospital was designed with the input of ProHealth patients from the Mukwonago area.
 The design emphasizes natural light with windows in every patient room providing scenic views.